-The value of the Council's Heritage Assets totalled £1.209m as at 31 March 2021.
+Kingston has a specialist Fine Art policy to cover its Heritage Assets.
+The value of the Council's Heritage Assets totalled £1.209m as at 31 March 2022.
 The last valuation was undertaken in 2014/15.
 The Council's Civic Regalia and paintings located in the Guildhall are included in the valuation.
-No additions or disposals occurred during the year.